weidmueller/u-os-sdk-quickstart/README.md

 ## Debugging on the target device:

+NB: For simplicity, the following paragraph assumes that your target's ip address is 192.168.0.101.
+Please update the settings.json file in the projects you want to debug with your target's actual ip address before you try to launch a debug configuration.

 If you like, run a debug session on an IOT-GW30 or UC20-WL2000 with a UR20-DO16 attached to it:

-Both the hello_io_world, helloworld_mqtt and example_flatbuffers project in the workspace have a launch configuration that copies the binary to the remote device, namely to root@192.168.0.101/tmp.
+Both the hello_io_world, helloworld_mqtt and example_flatbuffers project in the workspace have a launch configuration that copies the binary to the remote device, namely to admin@192.168.0.101/tmp.
 Then the launch configuration starts gdbserver for a debug session of your binary on the remote device and finally launches gdb for a remote debug session with VSC on your host system.
-If your target's ip address is not 192.168.0.101, you need to change the target ip adress in the files launch.json and tasks.json in the .vscode folders in the related projects.

 - make sure that a user with the name "admin" and administrator priviledges exists on your target device and activate the SSH access via the device's web interface -> Identity and Access -> SSH access.
-- if you do this for the first time, run `ssh admin@192.168.0.101` in a VSC terminal before you start any launch configuration.
+- if you do this for the first time, run `ssh admin@<your target's ip address>` in a VSC terminal before you start any launch configuration.
 Hit 'yes' when ssh asks about the unknown certificate, then exit the ssh connection, again.
 - hit Ctrl-Shift-D or View->Run for the Run-and-Debug view of VSC.
 Then find the "Launch" dropdown list near the left end of the bar below the menu bar.
     - select the project you want to debug.
 - in VSC, go to Run -> Start Debugging